 Mrs. Crivello gives this example: a mother gives birth in presence of the new man in her life while the man who conceived the baby is absent.
 The name of her new partner figures on the act of birth, where the father’s name must be written.
 The child calls him dad.

 In fact, a paternity confirmed by the Act of birth is not necessarily permanent, says Mrs. Crivello.
-A mother can file a request in Termination of parental rights.
+A mother can file a request for Termination of parental rights.
 The lawyer gives this example: “The mother declares the biological father on the Act of birth and, three months before birth, he is incarcerated.
-If he is freed, say five years later and he wants to see his child, the mother can file this request, arguing that the father abandoned his child.”
+If he is freed, say five years later and he wants to see his child, the mother can file this request for Termination, arguing that the father abandoned his child.”

 The mother can also use it if the father disappears, even if his name figures on the act of birth.